 59. Medieval Crown with Red Ribbon and Cross

 The crown and cross are often interwoven to create powerful Christian symbolism.
 The bold upper back tattoo demonstrates the heavenly rewards that one receives after weathering the trials of life.
-Meanwhile, the red ribbon strung around the crown symbolizes the blood of Jesus.
-Together, the symbols create powerful imagery that is perfect for any Christian who is looking to commemorate their religion in ink form.
+Meanwhile, the red ribbon strung around the crown symbolizes the blood of Jesus Christ.
+Together, the crown and the Jesus cross tattoos symbols create powerful imagery that is perfect for any Christian who is looking to commemorate their religion in ink form.

 60. Three Crown Sleeve with Watercolor Backdrop